kdally/fault-tolerant-flight-control-drl/README.md

 </p>

 ## Installation
-> Only compatible with MacOS at the moment.
-Compatibility with Linux and Windows expected in the future.
+> MacOS users can use the module straight away.
+> Linux and Windows users are required to recompile the CitAST high-fidelity simulation model as instructed in `docs/CitAST_for_Python.pdf`.

 1. Clone fault-tolerant-flight-control-drl
 ```sh